Travelling by train, bus, bike or on foot in North Wales

 - Helping customers to find the lowest available fares by introducing a pay-as-you-go facility for users of our app from April 2021.

 We also set-out the ways in which we would improve train services.
 These included:

 - Launch of the new Liverpool to Wrexham service via the Halton Curve in May 2019

-- Increasing frequency on the Wrexham to Bidston line with two trains per hour by May 2023 at the latest.
+- Increasing frequency on the Wrexham to Bidston line with two trains per hour.
 This will include one all-stations service and one express service.

-- Introduction of a new hourly service between Liverpool and Llandudno from December 2023 along with the extension of the current Llandudno to Manchester Airport service to include Bangor.
+- Introduction of a new hourly service between Liverpool and Llandudno along with the extension of the current Llandudno to Manchester Airport service to include Bangor.

-- Introduction of a new service every two hours between Liverpool and Cardiff from December 2024, with an hourly service between Shrewsbury and Liverpool.
+- Introduction of a new service every two hours between Liverpool and Cardiff, with an hourly service between Shrewsbury and Liverpool.